The Great Northern Discovery Motorcycle Tour

 Day 14: Rias Baixas - Santiago de Compostela

 This riding day is full of excitement!
 After leaving the Rías Baixas, we will head to Galicia's famous "Costa da Morte" (Coast of Death) so named as many a fishing boat has met its demise in these treacherous waters.
-We will also stop in Finisterre, where the Romans thought the world ended before returning to Santiago de Compostela on little-traveled local roads.
-In Santiago we will have the chance to enjoy some excellent local seafood during our farewell dinner.
+We will also stop in Finisterre, where the Romans thought the world ended.
+Then we’ll return to Santiago de Compostela on little-traveled local roads.
+In Santiago we will have the chance to enjoy some excellent local seafood for dinner.

 Day 15: Santiago de Compostela – rest day